acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 > - What happens to the runtime when you change the number of threads?
 {: .challenge}

-In this example, the number of iterations around the *for* loop gets divided across the number of available threads.
-In order to do this, OpenMP needs to know how many iterations there are in the *for* loop.
-This leads to another requirement: the number of iterations can not change part way through the loop.
-For the same reasons *while* loops can not be parallelized.
+In this example, the number of loop iterations is divided over the number of available threads.
+OpenMP must know how many iterations are in the loop before it can do this.
+This leads to another requirement: the number of iterations must not change midway through the loop.
+For the same reasons `while` loops can not be parallelized.

-To ensure the parallel *for* loop works correctly
+To ensure the parallel `for` loop works correctly
-- you must not change the value of *size* within one of the iterations.
+- you must not change the number of loop iterations (the variable `size` in the example above) within one of the iterations.
-- you must not use a call to `break()` or `exit()` within the *for* loop, either.
-These functions pop you out of the *for* loop before it is done.
+- you must not use a call to `break()` or `exit()` within the `for` loop, either.
+These functions pull you out of the `for` loop before it is done.

 ## Summing the Values in a Matrix
 Now let's try adding up the elements of a matrix.
-Moving up to two dimensions adds a new layer of looping.
-The basic code looks like the following.
+Adding a second array dimension creates another layer of looping.
+Let's take a look at the basic code:
 ~~~
 /* --- File matrix_sum_omp.c --- */
 #include <stdio.h>